scorbo2/musicplayer/docs/developer_exercise2.md

 ## Summary

-We've barely scratched the surface of what's possible with the `swing-forms`, `swing-extras`, and most especially the `app-extension` libraries.
+We've barely scratched the surface of what's possible with the `swing-extras`, library.
 But, we have covered the basics, and we've even created a custom visualizer that actually works!
 So, the sky is the limit... go see what you can make!